wavefrontHQ/docs/pages/doc/integrations_pks.md

 ## Predefined Alerts for the Integration

 The Tanzu Kubernetes Grid integration provides the following monitoring alerts for PKS.
 These alerts are predefined, no additional setup is required.
-You can [create additional alerts](alerts_manage.html) from the **Alerts** browser or from charts in the VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) GUI.
+You can [create additional alerts](alerts_manage.html) from the **Alerts** browser or from charts in the Tanzu Observability (formerly known as VMware Aria Operations for Applications) GUI.

 <table>
 <tbody>